M.2: NGSFF

+In 2018, the PCI-SIG issued a warning that NGSFF's new pin usage clashes with the pin usage in the upcoming 1.2 revision of the M.2 standard.
+The new revision uses some of the previously non-connected (N/C) pins to deliver 1.8 V power and USB 2.0 data on the "M" socket.
+Samsung has sought to standardize its NGSFF/NF1 through JEDEC, but the process appears to have stalled.

+XFM

 JEDEC JESD233 is another specification called Crossover Flash Memory (XFM) for XFM Embedded and Removable Memory Devices (XFMD).
 It targets to replace the M.2 form factor with a significantly smaller one (also called XT2), so that it can also be designed as an alternative to soldered memory.
 XFM Express utilizes a NVMe logical interface over a PCI Express physical interface.